dongmouren0/dongmouren.github.io/teaching/112aut14/index.md

 1. (Tutorial) Exercise 2.3

 #### HW 4
-In this homework, you will read a number of "light" articles on or related to mathematics.
-The readings will be up on the Chalk page under Assignments folder.
+In this homework, you will read some "light" articles related to mathematics.
+The readings are up on the Chalk page under Assignments folder.
+Each reading assignment has an associated short writing assignment, also up on Chalk.

 ----
 ### Older announcements